This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 1. Covering the hearth with a tarp

-Wear eye protection glasses, dust masks and gloves to protect yourself from harsh chemicals.
-Skip this step if you’re using vinegar, but you should wear protection while using bleaches, sodium triphosphate or other strong cleaners.
+Wear eye protection glasses, dust masks, and gloves to protect yourself from harsh chemicals.
+Skip this step if you’re using vinegar, but you should use protection while using bleaches, sodium triphosphate, or other strong cleaners.

 Use a small shovel to scrape out the ashes left in the firebox.
 Sweep the area with a broom and dustpan.
-Place it in a container filled with cold water and cover it in a safe place until you’re cleaning.
 You can also use the vacuum cleaner with a brush to eliminate accumulations on the stone.

 Regular Fireplace Cleaning Methods

-Cleaning the fireplace every week will prevent soot, dust and grit from accumulating.
+Cleaning the fireplace every week will prevent soot, dust, and grit from accumulating.
 Leaving your fireplace dirty will reduce its efficiency and make it look quite ugly.
-You should clean it regularly in seasons in which you can’t go through nights without your cosy fireplace.
+You should clean it regularly in seasons in which you can’t go through nights without your cozy fireplace.

-It will also save you from the tough deep cleaning process at least until a year.
+It will also save you from the tough deep cleaning process for at least a year.
 Here are a few regular cleaning methods with readily available cleaning products.

 - Dish Soap